-The movie release of the Great Gatsby has heaped fresh interest on the burial site of F Scott Fitzgerald, the book’s author.
-Along with the mound of old articles that’ve been written about his final resting place alongside wife Zelda Sayre, a pile of new ones have popped up.
-All of them point out the incongruity of the location.
-An early 20th century writer known for his penchant for alcohol and glamorous world capitals, interred in a suburban Rockville graveyard, surrounded by concrete buildings and situated right next to the intersection of busy highways?
+The release of the movie Gatsby has heaped fresh interest on the burial site of F Scott Fitzgerald, the book’s author.
+Along with the mound of old articles about his final resting place, a pile of new ones have popped up.
+(Ok, enough puns.)
+The early 20th century writer, who was known for his penchant for alcohol and glamorous world capitals, interred in a suburban Rockville graveyard, surrounded by concrete buildings and beside the intersection of busy highways?
 How absurdly mundane!

 I won’t rehash all the details that other articles have covered, but here’s the super short version.
-Fitzgerald and his wife ended up in this quiet, easy-to-miss gravesite due to daughter Scottie’s efforts to return her parents remains to a Catholic affiliated church.
+Fitzgerald and his wife Zelda Sayre ended up in this quiet, easy-to-miss gravesite due to daughter Scottie’s efforts to return her parents remains to a Catholic affiliated church.
 Fitzgerald is a distant relative of Francis Scott Key (author of the Star Spangled Banner and has a bridge in D.C. named after him,) and also visited his father in Rockville often back in the day.
 All around him and Sayre, are over a dozen relatives.
 Scottie is buried at this site too, at the foot of her parents’ stone.

 With this in mind, that Fitzgerald rests here, is not terribly surprising after all; in fact it might be a suitably peaceful place, considering his tumultuous life?

 St. Mary’s Catholic Church